Principle Security Principle Security.

 Week 1

 At least two named engineers are dedicated to your account as your resident mains.
-They learn your environment, your change process, and your people — and they're backed by the entire specialist bench when a task calls for deeper expertise.
+They learn your environment, your change process, and your people.
+They're backed by the entire specialist bench when a task calls for deeper expertise.

 4. 04